cxpartners/sepa-customer-platform/doc/architecture/decisions/0006-relating-documents-to-cases.md

 ## Decision Outcome

-[Option 1] Use the existing 'annontation' entity in the CRM where the following attributes are set to the Azure blob data:
+[Option 1] Use the existing 'annotation' entity in the CRM & set the entity attributes to match Azure blob data.

-* [tbd] documentbody / filename / subject - Azure Blob storage URI
-* notetext - description of the upload time & file metadata
-* isdocument - true
-* objecttypecode - 'azureBlobStorageFile'

 ### Positive Consequences

-* Minismises customisation of the CRM data, reuse of existing
+* Minimises customisation of the CRM data, reuse of existing

 ### Negative Consequences